sibeov/fpga-hdl_optimal_practices/README.md

 4. Spell-checking and proof-writing.
 5. Formalizing the rules and specifications of the book and also:
    * Reviews of rules and specifications
-6. Provide suggestions to topics to include in the book.
+6. Provide suggestions to topics to include in the book by submitting issues.
+7. Engage in discussions here (or in a future Discord server) by submitting issues.

 More to come!